Ashirz/SQL-Practice---HackerRank-LeetCode/README.md

-# SQL-Practice---HackerRank-LeetCode
+# SQL-Practice---HackerRank-Leetcode
-A collection of SQL solutions from HackerRank and LeetCode, for Beginners ranging from Basic to Advance queries.
+A collection of SQL solutions from HackerRank and Leetcode, for Beginners ranging from Basic to Advance queries.